 Now open the apps URL once again and you will notice the changes.

-This completes the deployment procedure of the ASP.NET Core app on Docker to Azure.
-I hope you loved learning for this tutorial.
+This completes the ASP.NET Core Docker app Deployment to Azure.
+We hope you loved learning for this article.
 Kindly share this knowledge with others.